rmedinahu/rmedinahu.github.io/cs457/homework/cs457p2p-protocol-part-2.md

 cs457 P2P PART 2 Application Protocol

 **Overview**: This p2p application replicates a very simple distributed hash table (e.g., the database items are collected and assembled by connected clients).
 This protocol is similar to the previous [protocol part 1](/457/hw/cs457p2p-protocol-part1/).
-We implment a two-step protocol in which the client first *registers* with a db server called a ```TRACKER```.
+We implement a two-step protocol in which the client first *registers* with a db server called a ```TRACKER```.
 Once registered with the ```TRACKER```, the client then iteratively requests single database items from their nearest neighbor (their predecessor).
 When the client has collected all of the items it must then **assemble** the items in their correct **logical** order.

 Messages are sent in packets defined as tuples e.g., ```(COMMAND, msg)```